This recipe for Beef Massaman Thai Curry is sure to get your taste buds going with it’s fragrant, savory and authentic flavors.

 This wonderfully rich and tasty beef dish is infused with all the exotic flavors of Thailand.
-Making your own fragrant curry takes some Asian ingredients and a little time but you’ll taste the difference and be happy made the effort!
+Making your own fragrant curry takes some Asian ingredients and a little time but you’ll taste the difference and be happy you made the effort!

-If you’ve never had a Massaman curry, it’s a basically a Thai version of stew.
+If you’ve never had a Massaman curry, it’s basically a Thai version of stew.
 It’s a rich, crazy delicious, mild Thai curry that’s made with coconut milk, beef, potatoes, and pearl onions.

-Oh and it’s one of my very favorite things in the world!
+Oh, and it’s one of my very favorite things in the world!

 My recipe takes a bit more effort, but I promise it delivers amazing and authentic tasting results – slowly cooked beef that becomes tender, soft, and melts in your mouth.